 At 7:30, we would meet in the shala for meditation and yoga.
 And with only four of us in the yoga program, we got a very hands-on, individually-catered experience.
 The sessions made up three hours of each day, and we explored a combination of meditation, pranayama, yin, and vinyasa flows.
 Over the course of the week, while I was offered physical lessons and adjustments, the classes brought more life lessons and adjustments.

-It’s hard to explain without it sounding fluffy, but the combination of the environment, the culture, the beautiful instructors (who received their training in India and Melbourne), and sharing an intimate practice with strangers who became friends deepened my love for yoga in a profound way.
+It’s hard to explain without it sounding fluffy, but the combination of the environment, the culture, the instructors, and sharing an intimate practice with strangers who became friends deepened my love for yoga in a profound way.

 After the morning yoga session, we’d dig into a breakfast buffet which was a different assortment everyday of eggs, fresh bread from a local bakery (gluten free, as well), fritters, pancakes, smoothie bowls, fresh fruit and juices, sautéed spinach, oven-roasted tomatoes, muesli, oatmeal, you name it.